carlalexander/carlalexander.ca/wp-content/plugins/jetpack/readme.txt

 * The ability to allow applications to securely authenticate and access your site with your permission.
 * Creative formats for your image galleries: mosaic, circles, squares, and a slideshow view.
 * Add post sliders and other highlights to your theme with Featured Content.
 * Search once, get results from everything!
-A single search box that lets you search posts, pages, comments, and plugins
+A single search box that lets you search posts, pages, comments, media, and plugins.
+* Configure widgets to appear only on certain pages with the [Widget Visibility module](http://jetpack.me/support/widget-visibility/).
+* Upload and insert videos into your posts thanks to [VideoPress](http://jetpack.me/support/videopress/).
+* [Link Jetpack and your Google+ Profile](http://jetpack.me/support/google-plus/) to add mutliple Google features to your site.
+* Sign in to your self-hosted WordPress site using your WordPress.com log-in credentials.
+* Jetpack Monitor will keep tabs on your site, and alert you the moment that downtime is detected.
 * and *many* more to come!

 Note: The stats portion of Jetpack uses Quantcast to enhance its data.